 “I’ve had PCOS for 15 years.
 I started using a CPAP machine one year ago, and it has changed my life as far as sleep goes,” shared another woman, echoing the experiences of others with the sleep apnea.
 “I’d check into it.
 It’s not as bad as you might think, and if you do have a sleep issue, it can affect so many things.”

 Members of myPCOSteam taking Metformin say it has impacted their sleep.
 Some report increased sleeplessness since starting the medication.
 “Only today, I learned about a link between Metformin and insomnia.
 I don't think this is the main cause of my irregular sleep patterns but may be a contributing factor,” shared one woman.
 Others say they actually sleep better: “It’s been almost two weeks since I’ve been on Metformin and birth control.
 I’ve definitely seen the change.
 I’m not so tired or grumpy ... no more insomnia!!!!”

 Tried-and-true relaxation techniques, such as meditation, exercise, hot showers — and prescription sleep medications in a pinch — help many get to sleep.
 Members also recommend the following:

 One member, a “mental health therapist” who “treats insomnia regularly,” reminded women of good sleep hygiene tips: “Avoid napping, use the bed for sleep and sex only, keep a regular sleep schedule, no clock watching, sleep in a cool room below 70 degrees, avoid alcohol three hours before bed, and no caffeine after 12 noon.”

-Have another topic you'd like to discuss or explore?
-Go to myPCOSteam today and start the conversation.
+Do you have trouble sleeping?
+Have you found anything that helps?
+Comment below, or go to myPCOSteam today and start the conversation.
 You'll be surprised how many others share similar stories.